We have survived without a central air conditioning unit in our home for the last 9 years.

-Of course, in the beginning, we tried to keep cool by adding in a couple window units, but they got to be rather expensive to run.
-And, didn’t really help all that much, to be fully honest.
-To be fair, they were the smaller units and we had them in the biggest rooms in the house.
-Of course it wasn’t going to keep cool.
+In the beginning, during the summer heat, we tried to keep cool by adding in a couple window units.
+They got to be rather expensive to run, and didn’t help that much.
+They were the smaller units installed in the biggest rooms in the house.
+Of course we weren’t going to keep cool.

-Don’t use the A/C in the car
+Don’t use the air conditioning in the car to keep cool.

+You will also want to close the opposite windows.
 This will blow the cool air in during the morning, and suck the hotter air out of the house during the afternoon.
 At night, we will turn them to blow back in on us.
 The best fans are the ones that you can adjust to “lift” the cooler air from the floor and blow it back up, like a “garage” fan.

-Use blinds and heavy curtains to keep the light out
+Use blinds and heavy curtains to keep the light out.

 During the heat of the summer, we go into “vampire” mode, where we try and keep as much light out as possible.
 We have also taped aluminum foil onto the windows to help reflect the light too.
 Keeping the blinds closed on the west/south facing windows will keep the sun light (and heat) to a minimum.